omec-project/up4/scenarios/README.md

     make smoke.xml

-This scenario is used to verify UP4 app builds.
+This scenario verifies UP4 app builds.
 It included a non-exhaustive set of tests that aim at ensuring that the most important functions work.
-Some functions tested in this scenario
+Some functions tested in this scenario are:
-are:
 * UP4 app install and activation
 * UP4 northbound APIs (via P4Runtime calls)
 * Basic GTP termination for both uplink and downlink traffic